Sam Is Building A Square Patio

 Understanding diagonal measurements helps Sam in several ways:

 1. Verification: By measuring from corner to corner, Sam can verify that his patio is perfectly square.
-If both diagonals are equal, the shape is a true square That's the whole idea..
+If both diagonals are equal, the shape is a true square Most people skip this — try not to..

 2. Material Cutting: When installing diagonal patterns or placing square tiles in a diagonal orientation, precise diagonal measurements ensure proper cuts.